God Bless America: American football

 At the January 1, 1976, Rose Bowl, to honor the start of the United States Bicentennial, Kate Smith and the UCLA Band performed "God Bless America" for a national television audience.

 During the Super Bowl LI halftime show a pre-recorded introduction by Lady Gaga, who headlined the show, featured both "God Bless America" and "This Land is Your Land".

 Indianapolis 500

 The Indianapolis 500 is traditionally held at the end of May, and "God Bless America" has been sung there since 2003.
 The song "America the Beautiful" was sung before, but it was switched to "God Bless America" in the post-9/11 era.
 The song for many years was performed by Florence Henderson, a native Hoosier, and a friend of the Hulman-George family, the track's owners at the time.
 The performance, often not televised, immediately precedes the national anthem.
 Henderson routinely sang the entire song, including the prologue, and in some years sang the chorus a second time.

 Recorded versions

 Bing Crosby recorded the song on March 22, 1939, for Decca Records.

-In the 1978 film The Deer Hunter by Michael Cimino, the song is sung at the end.